Cascading Deletes

 If the ent is being deleted as a result of cascading hard deletion, it is hard deleted.

-You can include or exclude soft deleted ents from results by filtering.
+You can include or exclude soft deleted ents from results by filtering:

 Undeleting soft deleted ents